Special Report: How Google UK clouds its tax liabilities

 WHAT IS SELLING?

-Google declined to say what its staff in Ireland do with contracts agreed with British clients.
-When asked if they send out contracts to British clients that have been agreed upon in principle by British sales staff, Barron declined to comment.
+Google declined to say what its staff in Ireland do with contracts agreed with UK clients.
+When asked if they send out contracts to UK clients that have been agreed in principle by UK sales staff, Barron declined to comment.

-Google declined to comment on what impact negotiating sales in Britain would have on its tax status.
+Google declined to comment on what impact negotiating sales in the UK would have on its tax status.

 Dean, the tax attorney, said it was impossible to tell whether Google's activities were in line with the law without seeing the contract for services between Google Ireland and Google UK, but that negotiating deals could be problematic.
 "The best advice, in order to avoid a PE, is that negotiation can't take place in the UK," he said.